How To Soothe Irritated Skin: Causes, Remedies & A Derm's Expert Tips

 Here's a quick breakdown of what each does topically:

 - Prebiotic: Prebiotics are a newer theme in skin care and are born of the idea that the living, dynamic shield that is your microbiome needs a certain amount of nutrients to help it keep on doing its job.
-You can think of prebiotics as food for probiotics.
+You can think of prebiotics as food for live organisms.

-- Postbiotic: The newest iteration, these are fermented outputs—such as antimicrobial peptides, fatty acids, and enzymes—from the bacteria themselves that are infused in topical products.
+- Postbiotic: The newest iteration, these are highly selective, beneficial outputs—such as peptides, fatty acids, and enzymes—from the bacteria themselves that are infused in topical products.
 When using quality strains, these are highly effective at improving barrier function and cross talking with your skin.

 Skin types play a role in irritated skin—as do skin conditions; these may include eczema, rosacea, and psoriasis.
 In fact, research indicates that many of these diseases can be traced back to impaired barrier function.
 For example, researchers believe that eczema is caused by a mix of an overactive immune system, an abnormal barrier function, and a weak microbiome.
 Another study found that patients with rosacea had decreased lipids in the skin barrier, limiting epidermal barrier function.

 Essentially the inability of the barrier to perform its duties naturally leads the skin and body to be more susceptible to other irritants, causing flare-ups that may look like rough patches, overall dryness, discoloration, bumps, sores, and physical sensations like burning or itchiness.

 The fix: Monitor your behavior and visit a pro.

 First things first: Visit a professional, like a board-certified dermatologist, who can help you diagnose and monitor these conditions.
 While there is no cure for eczema, rosacea, and psoriasis—you can keep symptoms in control with medication, products, and lifestyle choices.